Person Centred Care and Planning

 Course Overview

-Our Person-Centred Care and Planning course is designed to bridge that gap.
-It helps staff understand not just what person-centred care is, but how to apply it consistently in real-world settings where time pressures, documentation and competing demands are part of everyday practice.
+This course helps staff understand not just what person-centred care is, but how to apply it consistently in real-world settings where time pressures, documentation, and competing demands are part of everyday practice.
+It supports staff to move from doing tasks for people to working with people, so that care plans, communication, and day-to-day decisions all reflect what actually matters to the individual.

 Course Details

-Certificate: CPD-accredited Person-Centred Care and Planning certificate
+- Certificate: CPD-Accredited Certificate of Achievement in Person-Centred Care and Planning

 Who This Course Is For